 Researchers reviewed 15 years of injury surveillance data from the National Collegiate Athletic Association (NCAA) and found that the risk for injury changes depending on if it’s practice or a game1:

 - The injury rate during games was 4 times higher than during practices.

 - Game injuries were often contact injuries between players, while practice injuries were often not.

 - In both games and practices, more than 60% of injuries were in the lower extremities.

-- Muscle-tendon injuries to the hip or pelvis—because of the complex anatomy of this part of the body, injuries to the soft tissues of the hip and pelvis are often described under the general label of sports hernia (athletic pubalgia).
+- Muscle-tendon injuries to the hip or pelvis.
+Because of the complex anatomy of this part of the body, injuries to the soft tissues of the hip and pelvis are often described under the general label of sports hernia (athletic pubalgia).

-The researchers concluded their survey by noting that, since player contact accounted for a majority of the injuries during soccer games, the best way to prevent these injuries is to make sure the rules around aggressive game moves like charging and tackling—particularly slide tackling—are followed and enforced.
+The researchers concluded by noting that, since player contact accounted for a majority of the injuries during soccer games, the best way to prevent these injuries is to make sure the rules around aggressive game moves like charging and tackling—particularly slide tackling—are followed and enforced.

-- Descriptive Epidemiology of Collegiate Men's Soccer Injuries: National Collegiate Athletic Association Injury Surveillance System, 1988-1989 Through 2002-2003.
+- Agel J, Evans TA, Dick R, Putukian M, Marshall SW.
+Descriptive epidemiology of collegiate men's soccer injuries: National Collegiate Athletic Association Injury Surveillance System, 1988-1989 through 2002-2003.
 J Athl Train.
-2007 Apr-Jun;42(2):270–277.
+2007;42(2):270–277.